Last Updated on May 7, 2023 by David H Mercer

-First Chronicles is an invaluable supplement to Second Samuel and a strong reminder of the necessity for tracing our roots, and thus rediscovering our foundation.
-As you read First Chronicles, trace your own godly heritage, thank God for your spiritual forefathers, and recommit yourself to passing God’s truth to the next generation.
+First Chronicles is an invaluable supplement to Second Samuel and a strong reminder of the necessity for tracing our roots and thus rediscovering our foundation.
+As you read First Chronicles, trace your own godly heritage, thank God for your spiritual forefathers, and recommit yourself to passing on God’s truth to the next generation.

 Approximately 430 B.C., recording events that occurred from about 1000-960 B.C.